jami4n/page-indicator/README.md

                     .build()
 ```

 You can keep adding functions to the builder method and modify the indicator colors, height, width, margin, corners and  gravity.
-Please refer to this link to see more of these functions used.
+Please refer to these links to see more of these functions used.
+<br/>[MainActivity.kt](https://github.com/jami4n/page-indicator/blob/master/app/src/main/java/com/example/indicator/ui/MainActivity.kt) - the code in the MainActivity
+<br/>[activity_main.xml](https://github.com/jami4n/page-indicator/blob/master/app/src/main/res/layout/activity_main.xml) - The corresponding xml file

 **Attach your horizontal recyclerview to the Indicator and pass in the indicatorItem**